 Whether you've been out of school for three months or three years, you may still be asking yourself the same questions: should I go back to school for a graduate degree?
 And what kind of degree do I want or need to succeed in the fields I'm interested in?

-Depending on your discipline, you may be wondering how to make a choice between a Master's degree and a Ph.D.
-Both graduate degrees mean an investment of time, skills, and resources from you, but these degrees are ultimately quite different.
+Depending on your discipline, you may be wondering how to make a choice between a master's degree and a Ph.D.
+Both graduate degrees mean an investment of time, skills, and resources, but these degrees are ultimately quite different.